MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

     1. **Client id**.
 Enter the application (client) ID you recorded for your Azure AD v2 identity provider.
     1. **Client secret**.
 Enter the secret you recorded for your Azure AD v2 identity provider.
     1. **Token Exchange URL**.
 Leave it blank because it is used for SSO in Azure AD v2 only.
     1. **Tenant ID**.
-Enter the **directory (tenant) ID** that your recorded earlier for your AAD app or **common** depending on the supported account types selected when you created the Azure DD app.
-To decide which value to assign follow these criteria:
+Enter the **directory (tenant) ID** that you recorded earlier for your Azure AD app or **common** depending on the supported account types selected when you created the Azure DD app.
+To decide which value to assign, follow these criteria:

-        - When creating the Azure AD app if you selected *Accounts in this organizational directory only (Microsoft only - Single tenant)* enter the **tenant ID** you recorded earlier for the AAD app.
+        - When creating the Azure AD app, if you selected *Accounts in this organizational directory only (Microsoft only - Single tenant)*, enter the **tenant ID** you recorded earlier for the Azure AD app.
-        - However, if you selected *Accounts in any organizational directory (Any AAD directory - Multi tenant and personal Microsoft accounts e.g. Xbox, Outlook.com)* or *Accounts in any organizational directory(Microsoft Azure AD directory - Multi tenant)* enter the word **common** instead of a tenant ID.
-Otherwise, the AAD app will verify through the tenant whose ID was selected and exclude personal MS accounts.
+        - However, if you selected *Accounts in any organizational directory (Any Azure AD directory - Multi tenant and personal Microsoft accounts e.g. Xbox, Outlook.com)* or *Accounts in any organizational directory(Microsoft Azure AD directory - Multi tenant)*, enter the word **common** instead of a tenant ID.
+Otherwise, the Azure AD app will verify through the tenant whose ID was selected and exclude personal MS accounts.

         This will be the tenant associated with the users who can be authenticated.
 For more information, see [Tenancy in Azure Active Directory](/azure/active-directory/develop/single-and-multi-tenant-apps).